IlyaShaparev/IlyaShaparev/README.md

 ### :man_technologist: About Me :

-I am a Student :man_student: from Moskow
+I am a Student :man_student: from Mosсow

 - I am studying for a specialty - software engineering in MIREA :school:
 - Exploring application development technologies :telescope: